It’s that time of year for fun DIY Christmas decorations and we’re so excited to share an Easy Finger Knit Christmas Tree Decor!

 This finger knitting technique makes a fairly loose stitch, with this in mind, you’ll want to use a chunky weight yarn.

 I used Lion Brand Wool-Ease yarn for my tree.

 First, place the end of the yarn between your index and middle fingers, with the tail on the top of your hand.

 Next, wrap the yarn around the backside of your middle finger around to the top.

 Then continue to wrap the yarn around your index finger around the backside to the top, forming a figure 8.

-Continue finger knitting until the strip measures the height of your tree.
+Continue finger knitting until the strip measures the height of your cone.